SWTST/data_learning_journey/projects/fabric-projects/sql-fabric-migration-practical/sql-fabric-migration-practical-plan.md

 ```
-title: "Biztrack Migration Practical"
+title: "SQL to Fabric Migration Practical"
 date: 2025-10-02
 tags: [#onelake #lakehouse #data-factory #pipelines #governance #permissions #lineage #semantic-models #powerbi #dataflows-gen2]
 summary: Ingestion and transformation of SQL Server data into Fabric to generate PowerBi reports.
 ```

-# Biztrack Migration Practical
+# SQL to Fabric Migration Practical

-This project simulates migrating an on-prem SQL Server (Biztrack) database into Microsoft Fabric using the medallion architecture.
+This project simulates migrating an on-prem SQL Server database into Microsoft Fabric using the medallion architecture.

 ### **Goal: Deliver a Bronze → Silver → Gold pipeline with Power BI reporting on the gold layer.**